 Wisconsin government documents in Andersen Library are located on the east end of the main/second floor (near the Reference Desk).
 The Harold Andersen Library's catalog lists all Wisconsin documents available in the collection, as well as many that are available online.

 Most of the Library's Wisconsin documents are arranged by the Wisconsin State Document Classification System (Widocs), which groups publications by authoring government agency.
 Each number begins with an abbreviation for an authoring agency, e.g., publications from the Wisconsin Dept. of Administration have classification numbers that begin with A and materials from the Legislative Reference Bureau have classification numbers that begin with LEG.
 Publications of the State Legislature, such as the Wisconsin Statutes, have classification numbers that begin with Z. A guide to the Widocs classification system is available in the Wisconsin Document Depository Program Manual for Depository Libraries (Wisconsin documents collection LIB 6/2:D 4/4/1994).

 Wisconsin documents that are not available in Andersen Library may be available from other libraries.
 The most comprehensive collection of Wisconsin documents is at the State Historical Society Library on the UW-Madison campus.

-All intergovernmental organization publications held by Andersen Library are listed in the HALCat (Harold Andersen Library) online catalog.
+All intergovernmental organization publications held by Andersen Library are listed in Harold Andersen Library's catalog.
 Most of these publications are included in the 3rd-floor Main Collection of books.
 The Library also provides public access to international government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.